 \subsection{Recoverability Test}

-\textbf{Selecting test data points \boldmath$\{(q, a^*)\}$.} Our goal is to test how well $M$ can backtrack from a distracting steer and still output the correct answer $a^*$.
-For a given test model $M$, we select the subset of test questions that $M$ can correctly answer in solo-reasoning, i.e., $a = a^*$, where $(r, a) \sim M(\cdot \mid q)$.
-This selection can isolate the effects of distracting steers from $M$'s inherent capabilities .
+\textbf{Selecting test datapoints \boldmath$\{(q, a^*)\}$.} For a given test model $M$, we select the subset of test questions that $M$ can correctly answer in solo-reasoning, i.e. $a = a^*$, where $(r, a) \sim M(.|q)$.
+This disentangles the effects of distracting steers from $M$'s inherent capabilities.

 \textbf{Constructing steered trajectories.} The trajectory consists of two parts: $r^\mathrm{og}$ and $r^\mathrm{steer}$.
-We truncate $r$, the reasoning trajectory from solo-reasoning, to the first $m$ tokens to obtain $r^\mathrm{og}$.
-In our experiments, described in \S~\ref{sec:experiment_setup}, we vary $m$ as a fraction of the total number of tokens in $r$.
+We truncate $r$, the reasoning trajectory from solo-reasoning, to the first $m$ tokens to obtain $r^\mathrm{og}$, always at the end of the nearest sentence to preserve coherence.